 - Money: Always have cash on hand.
 It’s hard to believe, but most cafés, restaurants, taxis and supermarkets will not take your credit or debit card, even though we’re getting better at it.

-- Tipping: Tipping is considered nice in Berlin and most people do it by rounding up to the next number, but ultimately not necessary.
+- Tipping: Tipping is considered nice in Berlin and most people do it by rounding up to the next number or about 5-10%, but ultimately it’s not necessary.
+Service can be very hit or miss in Germany as a whole, so don’t feel obliged to pay if it didn’t meet your standards.

 - Bikes: In summer, you should definitely rent a bike from your hotel or hostel, or from the closest hostel near you.
 It should cost around 8 Euro per day.
 Berlin is best traveled by bike.